 But one of the researchers involved with the report told FoxNews.com that NIH funding was only used to help “analyze and write up” data which had already been collected without the use of taxpayer funds.

 “The data were not collected using taxpayer funds,” Jeffrey Parsons, a professor with Hunter College, said in an email.
-“NIH funds were not used to measure anyone’s penis size.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+“NIH funds were not used to measure anyone’s penis size.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 He said part of the 2006 grant went toward the primary author’s post-survey analysis as part of his postdoctoral fellowship to “better inform sexual health promotion efforts.”